marvasgit/kubestatewatch/docs/CONTRIBUTION.md

 - Submitting a fix
 - Proposing new features

-## We use Github to develop kubewatch
+## We use Github to develop diffwatcher
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through Pull Requests